 Expand your business into Australia - without an entity

-New Horizons will act as your employees’ Australia Employer of Record, which means you can begin doing business in Australia without a local entity.
+New Horizons will act as your employees’ Australia Employer of Record.
+This way, you can begin doing business in Australia without the need to set up a local company.
 This not only allows your business to go to market faster, but also has the potential to save your business thousands in expansion costs.

 Our Australia PEO simplifies your expansion

-New Horizons enables your business to expand its operations into Australia – without setting up a legal subsidiary.
+New Horizons enables business expansion into Australia – without setting up a local limited company.

 Employment & Labor Laws in Australia